qMaxXen/xEyeSee/README.md

 > [!IMPORTANT]
 > This script works **only on Linux (X11).**

-A lightweight Python script that displays an eye measuring projector when you eye zoom, without needing OBS Studio.
+A lightweight Python program that displays an eye measuring projector when you eye zoom, without needing OBS Studio.

 <details>
   <summary>Demo Video [Click to expand]</summary>